Snake Island (Nanaimo)

 Snake Island is a small, uninhabited, rocky island northeast of Nanaimo.
 It is a minor member of the large group of islands east of southern Vancouver Island called the Gulf Islands.
-It is a bird sanctuary, and home to a colony of harbour seals.
+It is a bird sanctuary to nesting bird breeds of Glaucous-winged Gulls and Pelagic Cormorants.
 The island is a frequent destination for local wildlife tours, and the rocky shores and reefs around the island are popular with divers.
-Local seals have become accustomed to divers in the water, and will interact with them.
+It is also home to a colony of harbour seals who have become accustomed to divers in the water, and will interact with them.
+The Island may get its name from the image of a snake’s head that appears in the coastal rocks at low tide.

 Snake Island is near the site of the artificial reef created by the sinking of HMCS Cape Breton, a Second World War Victory ship.
 The vessel was acquired and prepared by the Artificial Reef Society of British Columbia.